 - A 5% withdrawal rate would have an unacceptably low success rate even after 30 years, and certainly after 60 years.
 As stated above, no early retiree should get anywhere close to a 5% withdrawal rate.

 Another way to look at the data: Plot a time series chart of different safe withdrawal rates over time both for 30-year and 60-year horizons.
-In the chart below I use an 80% equity weight and 20% bond weight, pretty common among blogger.
+In the chart below I use an 80% equity weight and 20% bond weight, pretty common among bloggers.
 Unsurprisingly, the 60-year withdrawal rates are significantly below the 30-year rates.
 There are only a few occasions where the 30-year SWR drops below 4%, but a 60-year retirement horizon has a few stubbornly long episodes with 3.5-4% withdrawal rates.
-As our blogging friend FinanciaLibre pointed out, 3.5% is the new 4%, and here’s our confirmation! [spoiler alert: in future posts, we will show that you’d likely have to reduce the 3.5% even further to account for a) today’s high CAPE ratio and b) a higher final asset target!!!]
+So, 3.5% is the new 4%!
+What’s worse, in future posts, we will show that you’d likely have to reduce the 3.5% even further to account for a) today’s high CAPE ratio and b) a higher final asset target!!!

 Another way to slice the data; same chart but as a scatter plot instead of time series chart, see below.
 The 30-year safe withdrawal rate is on the x-axis and 60-year withdrawal rate is on the y-axis.
 The dots are all under the 45-degree line, no surprise here!
 On average, the 60-year SWR are more than a full percentage point below the 30-year SWR (below the 45-degree line), but in the region where it really matters, when the SWRs are low, the difference is “only” about 0.5%.